REST - /v1/backups

 You can restore any backup to any machine as long as the number of nodes between source and target are identical.
 The backup does not need to be created on the same instance.
 Once a backup backend is configured, you can restore a backup with a single HTTP request.

-Note that a restore fails if any of the classes already exist on this instance.
+- If any of the classes already exist on the target restoration node(s).

 POST /v1/backups/{backend}/{backup_id}/restore